+The balances as of December 31, 2020 refer to the rental of a file room at the accounting office located in Cotia - SP.
 The advances for rental deposit at 31 December 2019 substantially refer to a prepayment made for the rental of a property located at Avenida Jamaris, 64. - Moema - in the City of São Paulo.
 The contract was signed in March 2018 and expires on 15 August 2020.
-This deposit is adjusted monthly by the basic Brazilian interest rate.
+This deposit was adjusted monthly by the basic Brazilian interest rate.

-Notes to the financial statements at 31 December 2019 All amounts in Brazilian reais a) Balances
+Notes to the financial statements at 31 December 2020 All amounts in Brazilian reais a) Balances